Cray-HPE/docs-uan/docs/portal/developer-portal/operations/Create_UAN_Boot_Images.md

      Branch 'integration-PRODUCT_VERSION' set up to track remote branch 'integration-PRODUCT_VERSION' from 'origin'.
     ```

     The configuration parameters have been stored in a branch in the UAN git repository.
-The next phase of the process uses `sat bootprep` to handle creating the CFS configurations, IMS images, and BOS sessiontemplates for UANs.
+The next phase of the process uses `sat bootprep` to handle creating the CFS configurations, IMS images, and BOS session templates for UANs.

 ## CREATE UAN IMAGES